fifthforge/forms_practice/README.md

-# newsletter_form
+# forms_practice
-This is a personal practice project where I write code as neatly as I can while creating a responsive form.
+This is a personal practice project where I write code as neatly as I can while creating a responsive forms.